 - The 2020 Age Grade tables at https://github.com/AlanLyttonJones/Age-Grade-Tables will be used, for both age factors and open class times.

-Once the scores for each race have been calculated, the Series Score for each runner in each series (silver & gold) is calculated as follows:
+Once the Race Scores for each race have been calculated, the Series Score for each runner in each series (silver & gold) is calculated as follows:

-1. For each race group (see table above), the scores of the best qualifying races are summed to give a total score for that group.
+1. For each race group (see table above), the Race Scores of the best qualifying races are summed to give a total score for that group.